 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions

 The following data is based on the product molecular weight 315.41.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |5 mM||0.63 mL||3.17 mL||6.34 mL|

 References are publications that support the biological activity of the product.

 Kokel et al (2013) Photochemical activation of TRPA1 channels in neurons and animals.
 Nat.Chem.Biol.
 9 257 PMID: 23396078